Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Concluding remarks

-In a spatially flat universe, our observations are the following: {\bf (i)} a mild evidence of the dynamical DE EoS, and consequently, a deviation from $w(a) = -1$ within Pad\'{e}-I for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB is found, however, when GW dataset is added to both these combined datasets, a mild evidence of a dynamical DE EoS (and henceforth a deviation from $w(a) =-1$) still retains for SN+BAO+BBN+$H(z)$+GW, but the resulting scenario is found to be consistent with $\Lambda$CDM for SN+BAO+BBN+$H(z)$+CMB+GW; {\bf (ii)} a mild evidence of a dynamical DE within SPad\'{e}-I is suggested for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+GW, but the scenario is consistent with $\Lambda$CDM for SN+BAO+BBN+$H(z)$+CMB and SN+BAO+BBN+$H(z)$+CMB+GW; {\bf (iii)} significant evidence of the dynamical EoS (at $6.4\sigma$) in DE within Pad\'{e}-II is found for SN+BAO+BBN+$H(z)$+CMB, and when GW is added to this combined dataset (i.e. for SN+BAO+BBN+H(z)+CMB+GW), this evidence is found at $4.7\sigma$.
+In a spatially flat universe, our observations are the following: {\bf (i)} a mild evidence of the dynamical DE EoS, and consequently, a deviation from $w(a) = -1$ within Pad\'{e}-I for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB is found, however, when the GW dataset is added to both these combined datasets, mild evidence of a dynamical DE EoS (and hence the deviation from $w(a) =-1$) still found for SN+BAO+BBN+$H(z)$+GW, but the resulting scenario is found to be consistent with $\Lambda$CDM for SN+BAO+BBN+$H(z)$+CMB+GW; {\bf (ii)} mild evidence of a dynamical DE within SPad\'{e}-I is suggested for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+GW, but the scenario is consistent with $\Lambda$CDM for SN+BAO+BBN+$H(z)$+CMB and SN+BAO+BBN+$H(z)$+CMB+GW; {\bf (iii)} significant evidence of the dynamical EoS (at $6.4\sigma$) in DE within Pad\'{e}-II is found for SN+BAO+BBN+$H(z)$+CMB, and when GW is added to this combined dataset (i.e. for SN+BAO+BBN+H(z)+CMB+GW), this evidence is found at $4.7\sigma$.
 When CMB is not present in the combined datasets (i.e. for SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+GW), evidence is found at slightly more than $1\sigma$.
-That means, a strong evidence of dynamical DE is pronounced when CMB is present in the combined datasets.
+That means that the evidence of dynamical DE is strong when CMB is present in the combined datasets.